vectordotdev/vector/website/content/en/_index.md

 why: [
   {
     title: "Ultra fast and reliable",
-    description: "Built in [Rust](https://rust-lang.org), Vector is [blistering fast and memory efficient](#performance).
-It's designed to handle the most demanding environments.",
+    description: "Built in [Rust](https://rust-lang.org), Vector is blistering fast, memory efficient, and designed to handle the most demanding environments.",
     icon: "clock.svg"
   },
   {
     title: "End to end",
-    description: "Vector strives to be the only tool you need to get observability data from A to B, [deploying](/docs/setup/deployment) as a [daemon](/docs/setup/deployment/strategies#daemon), [sidecar](/docs/setup/deployment/strategies#daemon), or [service](/docs/setup/deployment/strategies#daemon).",
+    description: "Vector strives to be the only tool you need to get observability data from A to B, [deploying](/docs/setup/deployment) as an [daemon](/docs/setup/deployment/roles/#daemon)), [sidecar](/docs/setup/deployment/roles/#sidecar), or [aggregator](/docs/setup/deployment/roles/#aggregator).",
     icon: "chart.svg"
   },
   {
     title: "Unified",
-    description: "Vector supports [logs](/docs/about/data-model/log), [metrics](/docs/about/data-model/metric), and [events](/docs/about/data-model/#event), making it easy to collect and process all observability data.",
+    description: "Vector supports [logs](/docs/about/under-the-hood/architecture/data-model/log) and [metrics](/docs/about/under-the-hood/architecture/data-model/metric), making it easy to collect and process all your observability data.",
     icon: "hex.svg"
   },
   {